OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild: Methodology

 \section{Methodology}

-We propose \textbf{OmniAID}, a universal AIGI detection framework overviewed in \cref{method1} that achieves a dual decoupling of forgery traces.
+We propose \textbf{OmniAID}, a universal AIGI detection framework (overviewed in \cref{method1}) designed to achieve a dual decoupling of forgery traces.
 It decouples (\textit{i}) semantic flaws across distinct content domains and (\textit{ii}) these content-dependent flaws from content-agnostic universal artifacts.
-Its hybrid MoE architecture instantiates experts within an orthogonal residual subspace, adapting and fundamentally extending the orthogonal subspace decomposition principle \cite{effort} for our multi-expert system.
+To this end, we construct a content-aware multi-expert system with experts initialized within an orthogonal residual subspace \cite{effort}, enabling the explicit capture of diverse forgery fingerprints.